steve-cox-LA/EGlove/README.md

 # EGlove
-Espanola GloveWorks Code and Apps
+Espanola GloveWorks Designs, Codes, and Apps

+The designs are
+  - stl files for the finger pads, glove box, and box top
+  - pcb files for the printed circuit board
+  - patterns for the glove fabric

 The arduino code for the glove exists in two versions
   - static (vibration pattern follows original Tass paper)